LiteObject/scikit-learn-security-tutorial/docs/supervised-vs-unsupervised.md

 5. **🌟 Apply it** - Think about your own projects that could use ML

 **Remember:**
-- **Supervised = Teaching with examples and answers**
+- Supervised = Teaching with examples and answers
-- **Unsupervised = Letting the computer discover patterns on its own**
+- Unsupervised = Letting the computer discover patterns on its own

 Both are powerful tools for solving different types of problems!

----

-**💡 Key Takeaway:** Machine learning isn't magic - it's just pattern recognition.
-The difference is whether you give the computer the answers (supervised) or let it figure out the patterns itself (unsupervised).**
+Machine learning isn't magic - it's just pattern recognition.
+The difference is whether you give the computer the answers (supervised) or let it figure out the patterns itself (unsupervised).